 Filtering for automated cycles

 To find automatically created cycles from a specific automation as a super admin, please go to 'Reviews' > 'Cycles > select 'Created by a specific automation' from the drop-down filter.
 You can then select the automation and will see all cycles that were automatically created by a specific automation.

 Setting start / hire dates for employees

 If you're using our HRIS integrations, the hire dates will automatically be imported from those systems.
 If you're using our excel import, please make sure to add the hire date in the appropriate column.
 You can also edit the start/hire date manually.
-Go to the settings wheel in the top right corner > 'Users & Teams' > search for the employee you want to edit the start date of > click 'Edit' under their name > update the 'Start date' field.
+Go to 'Settings' on the bottom left corner > 'Users & Teams' > search for the employee you want to edit the start date of > click 'Edit' under their name > update the 'Start date' field.

 Removing employees from an automation